 10 weekly sessions, homework every week, and a full length practice test every 4 weeks to track real progress toward their target score.

-Private universities like USC, Santa Clara University, Pepperdine, Loyola Marymount, and University of Portland continue to weigh SAT scores heavily in admissions decisions.
-A strong score also opens doors to scholarship money through programs like the Western Undergraduate Exchange (WUE), where students from California can attend out-of-state schools at significantly reduced tuition.
+Private universities like USC, Santa Clara, Pepperdine, and Loyola Marymount continue to weigh SAT scores heavily in admissions.
+A strong score also unlocks scholarships within the Western Undergraduate Exchange (WUE), where California students can attend out-of-state schools at significantly reduced tuition.
 Every point counts.

 Joan grew up in the East Bay, attended Clayton Valley High School, and went on to earn her Engineering degree from UC Berkeley.
 She spent 10 years as the Test Prep Director of a tutoring company in the East Bay, where she supervised SAT tutors, oversaw hundreds of students and their progress, and developed the teaching systems that consistently moved scores.
 Now she brings that same director-level expertise directly to your teen, one student at a time.
 She has sat across from hundreds of East Bay teens over the years and knows exactly what it feels like to identify a student's sticking points, help them gain traction, and watch them get better.
 That is why she does this.